 In states where it is not mandatory, guest passenger insurance is available as optional coverage.
 Guest passenger coverage pays the medical expenses of your passenger only if the accident is your fault.
 If your passenger is injured due to the fault of another driver, a claim for compensation by your passenger is handled by the other driver’s insurance company.

 Want Cheaper Motorcycle Insurance?

 Start saving today with a free quote from our trusted insurance partner.

 State-by State Motorcycle Insurance Requirements

 Additional Motorcycle Insurance Coverages

 Insurance companies offer more than just liability insurance to owners of motorcycles.
 The following are some of the coverages offered by insurance companies:

-- Comprehensive insurance: If your motorcycle is stolen or is damage in a non-collision incident, such as a tree limb falling on it, comprehensive coverage pays the cost of repair or replacement of your motorcycle.
+- Comprehensive Insurance: If your motorcycle is stolen or is damaged in a non-collision incident, such as a tree limb falling on it, comprehensive coverage pays the cost of repair or replacement of your motorcycle.

 Other coverages you might decide to choose when shopping for motorcycle insurance offer roadside assistance and towing services in the event of a collision or mechanical breakdown.
 If you invest a lot of time and money into customizing your motorcycle, the additional accessories can be covered against damage through optional equipment coverage.

 Whether it is required in your state or not, motorcycle insurance offers financial protection in the event of an accident.
 Liability insurance protects you against financial ruin if you are at fault in causing an accident resulting in death or injuries to others.
-Optional coverages, such as medical payments and collision, provide you with the peace of mind of knowing you will be compensated if you are injured or your motorcycle is damaged in a collision.
+Optional coverages (such as medical payments and collision) provide you with the peace of mind in knowing you’ll be compensated if you are injured, or your motorcycle is damaged in a crash.